10 Top Online Jobs and Side Hustles for Teens

 Here are a few suggestions to help you in your online job search:

-Know how you will be paid: It is important to know how you will be paid before accepting any online work.
+It's important to know how you'll be paid before accepting any online work.
 Some online jobs only reimburse services with gift cards.
-Other online jobs will only pay you through online payment accounts and not directly to a bank account.
-Such online payment accounts usually need to be connected to a bank account, which you may need your parent’s help with in order to sign up if you are under the age of 18.
-Making sure you know how you will be paid before you begin working online is imperative to receiving the pay you have earned.
+Other online jobs will only pay you through online payment accounts, not directly to a bank account.
+Such online payment accounts usually need to be connected to a bank account, which you may need a caregiver's help with if you're younger than age 18.